Support the Arab Music Ensemble

 Cal Poly Arab Music Ensemble Winter Concert

-San Luis Obispo dance director Jenna Mitchell will lead the dance troupe in original choreography that dialogues with the music in a longstanding collaboration of bringing music and dance from the region to Cal Poly.
+San Luis Obispo dance director Jenna Mitchell will lead the dance troupe in the performance of original choreography that dialogues with the music.

-The Arab Music Ensemble is an orchestra and choir with vocal and instrumental soloists.
-Its membership represents a range of majors on campus and professions off campus.
-The dance troupe has a similar composition and has collaborated with the Arab Music Ensemble since its formation in 2006.
+The Arab Music Ensemble is an orchestra and choir with vocal and instrumental soloists and with a membership that represents many majors on campus and professions off campus.

 back to top